 Chrome has portability built in also, but it works by another method: logging Chrome into your google account downloads all your settings, bookmarks, passwords, extensions, etc. Since I don't want to have chrome installed under both windows systems, I add another layer of “portability” by keeping it in the “_runable” folder.

-This concept of portability is loved by some in the linux community as well, including the developers of Slax and NixOS.
+This concept of portability is loved by some in the linux community as well, including the developers of Slax, Porteus, and NixOS.
 Maybe Puppy Linux also, but I'm not completely sure.
-The linux operating system has a special place for suffering called Dependency Hell, which Slax, and especially NixOS, want to overcome.
+The linux operating system has a special place for suffering called Dependency Hell, which these distros want to overcome.

-Below is my basic understanding of dependency hell.
-It is a very basic understanding.
+Below is my very basic understanding of dependency hell.
 If I go to read the Wikipedia article I just linked, I may find I just wrote complete absurdity. (edit: I was in the ballpark)

 In an ideal world, libraries would be fully backward compatible, so that a program that depends on one version of a library, would work with any newer version of that library.
 But library developers don't do that, and I don't know why.
 Linux wants to be ideal, and take up less hard drive space and resources (like RAM), and therefore use only one version of each library.
 So sometimes you want to install two programs that both use the same library, but different versions, and this makes for dependency hell.
 The portable theology, says “lets bundle the library into the program itself, so that it doesn't use the one that comes with the system”.
 This is contrary to the Linux ideal, but makes things much easier for the end user.